 On the evening of December 5th, children all over Germany leave their cleaned shoes outside the door for St Nicholas to fill with treats.
-While St Nicholas may be the same, Saint Nicholas’s companions change depending where you are in Germany.
+While St Nicholas may be the same, Saint Nicholas’s companions change depending on where you are in Germany.
 Krampus, Knecht Ruprecht, Schwarzer Peter… even Mutter Hulla!
-Here is a brief explanation of each of the companions as I could find them.
+Here is a brief explanation of each of some of the companions.

-Growing up, I was familiar with stories of Knecht Ruprecht and Schwarzer Peter.
-Recently, Krampus has been venturing out of his Alpine home to become a more common figure in December.
-The newest, to me anyway, it Mutter Hulla/ Frau Holla.
-I had heard the Grimm’s Fairy Tale.. but it turns out her story goes much deeper.
+I grew up with Knecht Ruprecht’s story, and since my family in Westphalia was close to the Dutch border, Schwarzer Peter’s stories were familiar to me, too.
+More recently, Krampus has been venturing out of his Alpine home (all the way to Hollywood!) to become a familiar figure in December.
+The newest story to me is Mutter Hulla/ Frau Holla.
+I had read the Grimm’s Fairy Tale, but it turns out her story goes much deeper.

 I hope you find these stories as interesting as I did!